cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 | [RadeonSensor](https://github.com/aluveitie/RadeonSensor/releases/tag/0.3.1) | 0.3.1 |
 | [RestrictEvents](https://github.com/acidanthera/RestrictEvents/releases/tag/1.0.9) | 1.0.9 |

+# Motivation?

+I set up my first hack based on a **AMD Ryzen 9 3900X** and a **Gigabyte X570 Aorus Elite** mainboard.
+After having the USB mapped as expected, that hack was working well over the years.
+Survived the updates to Monterey and Ventura w/o issues.
+But with Venturae more and more software was not working any longer.
+So, I was running into more issues with **Photoshop** and **Virtualbox** was not working any longer at all.
+Especially Virtualbox was needed to get UEFI Secure Boot working since Unix was needed to sign the OpenCore EFI files.
+After that I decided to switch to Intel by just replacing the mainboard and CPU.

 # What doesn't work well?

 ~~Usually the hack boots as expected, but sometimes it stucks at the apple logo w/o any progress bar.
 So rebooting via Reset button is needed.
 Currently I've no clue why that is happening.~~